 It’s the big day; the day you watch your virtual baby graduate from the

 lairs edit suite and forge its way in the big wide world of online training.
 Implementing your finalised eLearning course can be done in a number of ways, including by launching the course on an eLearning developer’s Learning Management System (LMS), your own LMS, or a website of its own.

 But wait, there’s more.
 After the implementation of the course is done and dusted, it’s absolutely crucial to evaluate its effectiveness.
-This will allow you to not only track and measure the performance and effectiveness of your eLearning course, but to make any amendments necessary to ensure full user retention and success of your product.
+This allows you to track and measure the performance and effectiveness of your eLearning course.
+In addition, you can also make any amendments necessary to ensure full user retention and success of your product.